gwpy/gwpy/docs/segments/io.rst

     >>> fdict.write('new-segments.xml')

-.. _gwpy-segments-io-hdf5:
+.. _pdpy-segments-io-hdf5:

 ====
 HDF5
 ====

-GWpy uses HDF5 Groups to store a `DataQualityFlag`, with each of the :attr:`~DataQualityFlag.known` and :attr:`~DataQualityFlag.active` segment lists stored in a Dataset, and extra metadata stored in the Group's attributes.
+PDpy uses HDF5 Groups to store a `DataQualityFlag`, with each of the :attr:`~DataQualityFlag.known` and :attr:`~DataQualityFlag.active` segment lists stored in a Dataset, and extra metadata stored in the Group's attributes.

 Reading
 -------